-- Use the web client.
-For more information, see the Safeguard for Privileged Passwords Administration Guide, Using the web client. - Log in and download the desktop client.
-For more information, see the Safeguard for Privileged Passwords Administration Guide, Installing the desktop client.
+- (desktop client): Log in and download the desktop client.
+For more information, see the Safeguard for Privileged Passwords Administration Guide, Installing the desktop client. - (web client): Use the web client.
+For more information, see the Safeguard for Privileged Passwords Administration Guide, Using the web client.